-Body image and self-destructive behaviours
+Body image and self-destructive behaviours in men

-Causes of negative body image
+Causes of negative body image in men

 - teasing in childhood and adolescence (being called too thin, too weak or too fat)

 - peer pressure among teenage boys to be physically 'tough' and 'strong'